TeamTopologies/miro-team-topologies/README.md

 # How it works

-You can try the plugin durectly using this URL: https://miro.com/oauth/authorize/?response_type=code&client_id=3074457356139930746&redirect_uri=%2Fconfirm-app-install%2F
+You can try the official plugin durectly from [Miro Marketplace](https://miro.com/marketplace/team-topologies/).

 Setup the Team Topologies icon from your library